thais-xavier/course-aspnet-ef-desenvolvedor-io-and-Pablo-Codes/README.md

-# course-aspnet-ef-desenvolvedor-io-and-Pablo-Codes
-Aspnet projects with Entity Framework
+# AspnetCore projects with Entity Framework